OpenGammaProject/NPES-JSON/examples/README.md

 --> Only 6% increase despite added calibration for both spectra and sample information.

+--> In [Gamma MCA](https://spectrum.nuclearphoenix.xyz), the JSON files also load significantly faster than the XML files, despite there being an additional file validation step.
+Sometimes by a good factor of 2.

 ## Minimal

 Absolute minimum example with a single energy spectrum and a 256-bin histogram.